-To be in fellowship with God through Jesus Christ, His Son, by His Holy Spirit living in us is true life.
+To be in fellowship with the Father and with Jesus Christ, His Son, by His Holy Spirit living in us is true life.
 It is the life every human being desires to live deep-down in their souls.
 And it is this life that the sin nature in us rebels and struggles against.

 Spend time on your knees before God today.
 Ask Him for the filling of the Holy Spirit.
 Ask Him to fill you with His Spirit of power and of love and of a sound mind.
 Ask for Him to teach you how to fellowship with Him.
 Then live out each day in humility and obedience.
 Feed on His Word and starve the sin nature, which is in direct conflict with God's ways.
 Combat every sinful thought with His Word and prayer.
 Especially thoughts of self-pity which lead down the road to depression and hopelessness.
 Be strong in the Lord and in His mighty power so that you may be able to resist the devil's schemes.(see Ephesians 6:10-18)